ttkorhonen/e3pages/docs/kb/training/workbook/3_module_versions.md

 > *We will reiterate starting directory a few last times, but please pay attention to the current working directory in the command prompt: [(user)@(hostname):(**current-working-directory**)]$ .*

 1. Go to `e3-stream`, which should have been installed with the `core` group in chapter 1.
-2. Run the following rule:
+2. Run the following command:

    ```console
    [iocuser@host:e3-stream]$ make vars